 Some things to Consider Concerning Your Narcissistic daughter-in-law

-1. You are not the only target of her behaviour
+1. You are not the only target of her behavior

 2. Her perception of your power is flawed

-3. Narcissists are very good at acting the victim
+3. Narcissists are very good at acting like the victim

 Some examples may be: